10DTSUII/Mclaren/README.md

   text in the about page because it directly contrasts black.Futhermore, the color white appears once you hover over images on the gallery.

-  Blue- My reasoning as to why i used the color blue just for the languages is because it looks different to the other navigation menus so the reader will notice this odd menu and relaize it gives you the option to change languages when you hover over it.
+  Blue- My reasoning as to why i used the color blue just for the languages is because it looks different to the other navigation menus so the reader will notice this odd menu and realize it gives you the option to change languages when you hover over it.

 ### Extra stuff

- **The Fav icon is the Mclaren logo- (On all pages <link rel="icon" type="image/x-icon" href ="/images/logo.ico")** Light box is used in gallery to give the viewers a way to enlarge the image without impairng the quality of the picture.
+ **The Fav icon is the Mclaren logo- (On all pages <link rel="icon" type="image/x-icon" href ="/images/logo.ico")** Light box is used in the gallery to give the viewers a way to enlarge the image without impairing the quality of the picture.

                                                         ### Homepage /DT Assessment/WEB/Homepage.html

-  The homepage is the most minamilistic webpage with a video in the middle.The nav for the homepage is located further to the right than other pages because if it was located in the center it would be to close to the video and the mclaren title ascending form the below.The homepage video was converted from youtube
+  The homepage is the most minimalistic web page with a video in the middle.The nav for the homepage is located further to the right than other pages because if it was located in the center it would be too close to the video and the mclaren title ascending form the below.The homepage video was converted from youtube
-  to a online mp4 converter.It was then downloaded as an mp4 and used in this video to introduce the Mclaren Supercar.This video is an integral part of the website as the asthetic design, the placement and quality allow it to set the black minamilistic theme for the rest of the website and draw the viewer in.The video is set to auto play in a muted loop.The mclaren title h1 welcome text.The text ascends from below the the view of the website through the translation of the y axis.The website is a transparent red while floating up, but is black once you hover over it.
+  to a online mp4 converter.It was then downloaded as an mp4 and used in this video to introduce the Mclaren Supercar.This video is an integral part of the website as the aesthetic design, the placement and quality allow it to set the black minimalistic theme for the rest of the website and draw the viewer in.The video is set to auto play in a muted loop.The mclaren title h1 welcome text.The text ascends from below the the view of the website through the translation of the y axis.The website is a transparent red while floating up, but is black once you hover over it.

   ### Gallery /DT Assessment/WEB/Gallery.html
-   The gallery page is minimilastic like every other page with only the navigations and images on the page.The gallery is set in a 3x4  format with 3 rows of
-    images and 4 columns.Once you click on an image, through the animations and effects developed through the lightbox it eaises in  from above the view of the webapge and floates down from the top.Futhermore, once you hover over an image it lights up , brighter than the rest of the images.Once you click on an image, it enlarges and fills most of the page allowing you to get a closer view at the image.
-  -through the light box the image transitons and easis in from above at 1.2 seconds and alligns in the center
+   The gallery page is minimalistic like every other page with only the navigations and images on the page.The gallery is set in a 3x4  format with 3 rows of images and 4 columns.Once you click on an image, through the animations and effects developed through the lightbox it eases in  from  above the view of the webpage and floats down from the top.Furthermore, once you hover over an image it lights up , brighter than the rest of the images.Once you click on an image, it enlarges and fills most of the page allowing you to get a closer view at the image.  -Through the light box the image transitions and eases in from above at 1.2 seconds and aligns in the center

  ### About   /DT Assessment/WEB/About.html
- The about page along with the rest of the website is minamilistic, with just a paragraph of text on the right side of the website and an innovation picture on the left side.The color of the text is white, the color is white because it contrasts the otherwise black backgound and draws the attention of the viewer towards it.There is a about mclaren title above the text and picture, the h1 title is in the .container .content -section div.The text is found in the .container . content div, the purpose of the text was to briefly discuss Mclarens racing history.The webage also displays gliphys with a direct link to Mclarens social media pages.For instance, Mclarens twitter, instagram and facebook pages.The gliphcons are under the social div and are displayed directly below the text.They are presented in the color red, and once you hover them are gray.
+ The about page along with the rest of the website is minimalistic, with just a paragraph of text on the right side of the website and an innovation picture on the left side.The color of the text is white, the color is white because it contrasts the otherwise black background and draws the attention of the viewer towards it.There is a about mclaren title above the text and picture, the h1 title is in the .container .content -section div.The text is found in the .container . content div, the purpose of the text was to briefly discuss Mclarens racing history.The web page also displays glyphis with a direct link to Mclarens social media pages.For instance, Mclarens twitter, instagram and facebook pages.The gliphcons are under the social div and are displayed directly below the text.They are presented in the color red, and once you hoover them are gray.
 This was an intentional aspect of design as it works well with the color themes of the website.

  ### Contact /DT Assessment/WEB/Contact.html
   The contact page has a contact form and a map to the mclaren retailer in Auckland.The form and map are both within the contact box div.
-   The backgorund of the form was picked to be white because it drew the attention of the viewer from the rest of the black background.
+   The background of the form was picked to be white because it drew the attention of the viewer from the rest of the black background.
    When you hover over the different inputs (Name, Email, Subject and Message)the color red will appear.When you click send after submitting your form
    It will display a message alerting you to your submission and will refresh the page.
   The contact box div is displayed as a grid, with 2 columns.Namely,the map taking 2/3 of the 950 px contact box and the form taking 1/3 of the 950 px div.